 - a desire to hurt

 - a hurtful action

 - a power imbalance

 - repetition

-- an unjust use of power

 - evident enjoyment by the aggressor

-- a sense of being oppressed on the part of the victim.
+- a sense of being oppressed on the part of the victim

 (Rigby, K. (1996) Bullying in Schools and What to do about it.
 London: Kingsley)